datacamp-content-public/courses-preparing-for-statistics-interview-questions-in-r-ravshanbek-khodzhimatov/slides/chapter_1_dcd1c564e36d03c46623cade4aaaa5a5.md

 Also, you might have heard of effects of voluntary job training on the worker performance.
 But the sample is wrong - people who volunteered to participate in a job training are inherently not random - they are more motivated than those, who didn't.

 Let's take a look at the wage regression.
 In this code, we can see that there are 350 married people.
 The coefficients differ if we select those 350 randomly or based on their status.
+So, if you take a specific subset of a population, you will have wrong regression results.

 ---